agoetschm/cloudathome/README.md

 #### Production mode
 - create folder `config/prod` with proper config files inside
-- `env $(cat config/prod/global.env | xargs) docker-compose -f docker-compose.yml -f with-letsencrypt.yml -f with-persistent-db.yml up -d`
+- `env $(cat config/prod/global.env | xargs) docker-compose -f docker-compose.yml -f with-letsencrypt.yml -f with-persistent-db.yml up -d traefik transmission nc-web`

 #### Backup
 Unlike assumed at first, Nextcloud doesn't save the files in the database, they go in the `/var/www/html/data/files` directory.
 The `nc-backup` service can be started (usually on another device) to take care of the backup.